DiamondLightSource/dodal/docs/developer/reference/standards.rst

 The code in this repository conforms to standards set by the following tools:

+- black_ for code formatting
-- ruff_ for style checks and code formatting
+- ruff_ for style checks
 - mypy_ for static type checking

 .. seealso::